iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 I clench your grave-sand so hard, hoping it might bring us closer. <br>
 <strong>But this dark brown grave-sand of yours only adds colours to my tears, Mama. </strong>

-I throw your blanket on me, but it doesn't stop the cold, this chill on my spine; who can help me now?
+I'd wrap your blanket on me, but it doesn't stop the cold, this chill on my spine; who can help me now?

 Would you please catch a good spot for me, Mama? <br>
 <strong>Death seems to be kinder than life.
 Quite an irony, eh? </strong>